User Guide

 Browsing entries

 Each entry shows a thumbnail crop for figures and tables, or extracted text content for equations (Unicode math symbols from the PDF text layer).
 Use the Figures, Tables, and Equations toggle buttons at the top to filter by category.
-Click any entry to navigate directly to that page.
+Click any entry to navigate to that page, or right-click it to open it in the portal pop-out window — a quick way to park a figure on a second monitor while you keep reading; Lock it there to keep it pinned.

 Copy as LaTeX (VLM)

 Press Ctrl+L to send the current rail block to a Vision Language Model and copy the result to the clipboard.
-You can also Ctrl+right-click any detected block to open a context menu with Copy as LaTeX, Copy as Markdown, Copy Description, and Copy Image options.
+You can also Ctrl+right-click any detected block to open a context menu with Copy as LaTeX, Copy as Markdown, Copy Description, and Copy Image options — the same four are on the Edit menu (Copy Block as LaTeX / Markdown / Description / Image), acting on the current rail block.
 The Ctrl+L shortcut auto-selects the action by block type: equations → LaTeX, tables → Markdown, figures → description.

 Setup